Is the left right political spectrum still applicable

 - you believe human nature is worse

-- society gets more authoritarian (both privately and government combined)
+- society and system gets more authoritarian (both privately and government combined)

 - freedom gets less - it declines from positive freedom to negative freedom to Dictatorships